Hey Everyone! This is a special post so listen up!

 Remember, we would love all kinds of blankets, including big ones, small ones, quilted, tied, or fleece.
 Anything to help our fellow americans stay warm and feel your love. *But please no used

-blankets or beanies, only homemade or newly purchased
+blankets or beanies, only homemade or newly purchased.

 Blankets can cost from $10 - $20 depending on where you get your fabric.
 The fleece I just bought at JoAnn’s fabrics was 50% off @ 12.99/yd. so I paid just at $10 per blanket.